gameflorist/dunedynasty/README.md

 ## Controls

 The controls should be similar to most real-time strategy games.

 You can finally select multiple units by dragging a rectangle, or shift clicking.
-You can also select all units of the same type in the current viewscreen via a double click or via `Ctrl + LMB`.
+You can also select all units of the same type in the current viewport via a double click or via `Ctrl + LMB`.

 Right click issues commands to units, and sets the rally point on buildings.
 You can also change this to Left Click (which is very useful for touchscreen input).

+You can pan the viewport by keeping your right mouse-button pressed, and zoom in/out via the mouse-wheel.

 Keyboard shortcuts are mostly just the first letter of the action.